santhosh9743/Wedding-Invitation/Readme.md

 - Elegant design
 - RSVP section for managing your guest list
 - Enchanting animations using the ScrollReveal library
-- A countdown timer in `script.js` to the big day.
+- A countdown timer in `script.js` for the big day.
 - Background music for an immersive experience.
 - Gmail-to-Google Sheets script for tracking RSVP responses.
 - SweetAlert for delightful pop-up notifications.